girliemac/girliemac.github.io/_posts/2013-12-27-wordpress-to-jekyll.md

 Paste the code into where you want the comments to be displayed in `_layouts/post.html`.

-Once you deploy, the Disqus comment form along with the old commnets should be appeared on the new blog!
+Once you deploy, the Disqus comment form along with the old comments should be appeared on the new blog!

 [embed]: http://docs.disqus.com/developers/universal/